Quality Bicycle Products: History

 In 2015 Flagg retired from his position as CEO and was replaced with Rich Tauer, previously vice-president of marketing and sales.
 Flagg continued on as the company's chairman.
 That year the company opened offices in Taiwan, bringing the company to 690 employees.
 In 2016 the company opened a fourth facility in Reno, Nevada.

 In April 2020, the company announced layoffs for 12 percent of its workforce due to the COVID-19 pandemic.

 Brands

 The company owns nineteen brands including Salsa, Surly, All-City, 45North, Handspun, Foundry, Civia, Whisky, MSW, Problem Solvers, Dimension, Mechanical Threads, R12, Q-Tubes, Buzzy's and iSSi.
-Through its Q-Active division, the company distributes products to independent ski, run and outdoor retailers.
+Through its Q-Active division, the company distributes products to independent skiing, running, and outdoor retailers.
 QBP entered a distribution agreement with Fyxation in 2011.
 The company distributes both bicycles themselves and bicycle parts, in addition to outdoor gear.
+In August 2023 it was announced that the brand All-City would be discontinued after the 2024 season.